docker-archive/docker-ce/components/cli/docs/reference/commandline/service_update.md

 Options:
       --args command                       Service command args
+      --config-add config                  Add or update a config file on a service --config-rm list                     Remove a configuration file
       --constraint-add list                Add or update a placement constraint --constraint-rm list                 Remove a constraint
-      --container-label-add list           Add or update a container label --container-label-rm list            Remove a container label by its key --credential-spec                    Credential spec for managed service account (Windows only) -d, --detach                             Exit immediately instead of waiting for the service to converge (default true) --dns-add list                       Add or update a custom DNS server --dns-option-add list                Add or update a DNS option
+      --container-label-add list           Add or update a container label --container-label-rm list            Remove a container label by its key --credential-spec credential-spec    Credential spec for managed service account (Windows only) -d, --detach                             Exit immediately instead of waiting for the service to converge (default true) --dns-add list                       Add or update a custom DNS server --dns-option-add list                Add or update a DNS option